ValonRexhepi/JWT-Authentication-System/README.md

 ## Methods Available
 - Register an User
 - Login an User
+- Refresh a Token
-- Authenticate User with token
+- Authenticate User with Token
+- Logout User and Destroy Token

 ## Routes Requests
 - [POST]